adamb314/ThreadHandler/README.md

 ```c++
 SET_THREAD_HANDLER_TICK(tickTime);
 ```
 where tickTime is in us (1000 gives 1ms).
 This tick time will be the lowest time resolution for thread periods and offsets.
-Setting the value to zero leaves the Interrupt timers defautl tick, this is usefull since this setting will not be in conflict with other libraries and analogWrites.
+Setting the value to zero leaves the Interrupt timers default tick, this is useful since this setting will not be in conflict with other libraries and analogWrites.

-To setup the ThreadHandler the following macro has to be used someware in the code.
+To setup the ThreadHandler the following macro has to be used somewhere in the code.
 ```c++
 THREAD_HANDLER(InterruptTimer::getInstance());
 ```
 This macro configures which timer should be used for generating the interrupts driving the ThreadHandler.
 The user can implement there own InterruptTimer by inheriting from the ThreadHandler::InterruptTimerInterface.
-This is usefull for adding support for new boards that this library does not support.
+This is useful for adding support for new boards that this library does not support.

 Extra optimization for ARM based boards
 ----------------------------------------